 While most individuals have heard about the importance of asset allocation, a 2014 survey of investors by investment bank NATIXIS finds that investors are relying on "gut instinct" and feeling torn between a desire for high returns and a fear of risk.

 How often should you check your asset allocation?

-At least once a year or if you change jobs, have a child, get a divorce or experience some other major life change that will impact your finances, says John Markese, president of American Association of Individual Investors.
+At least once a year -- or if you change jobs, have a child, get a divorce or experience some other major life change that will impact your finances, says John Markese, former president of the American Association of Individual Investors.

 "I encourage people to look at everything annually.
 Then you can reconfigure your investments if it's necessary."

 Your investments can grow or shrink at varying rates in any given year, and these performance differentials will affect your overall balances.
 For example, let's say a particular stock or mutual fund had a terrific year.
 Its stratospheric growth means it now makes up a larger share of your overall portfolio than you originally planned.